--C, --config={configuration-file}
+-C, --config={configuration-file}[,...]

-Specifies the location of the database configuration file.
-The configuration file is an XML file that defines the database configuration, including which options to enable when the database starts.
-See Appendix E, Configuration File (deployment.xml) for a complete description of the syntax of the configuration file.
+Specifies the location of one or more database configuration files.
+The configuration files are YAML files that define the logical structure of the database , including which options to enable when the database starts.
+See Appendix E, YAML Configuration Properties for a complete description of the syntax of the configuration file.
+Use of YAML properties is recommended.
+However, you can specify a single XML file as an alternative method for specifying the configuration.

-The default, if you do not specify a configuration file, is a default configuration that includes command logging (where available), no K-safety, and eight sites per host.
+If you do not specify a configuration file, default is a configuration that includes command logging (where available), no K-safety, and eight sites per host.